EDP Applied Plus Courses

 EDP A+ prepares school leaders to be effective agents of change with a shared belief in building a collaborative and professional culture for leaders, teachers and students, thus allowing for improvement and growth for all within schools and districts.
 It provides the opportunity to solidify learning with practice and performance, promotes interactive learning, and offers training in real-world topics that can have an immediate impact on the work school leaders do every day.

-EDP A+ participants are supported through ongoing access to NISL’s online app, with access to the Executive Development Program curriculum, research on effective schools and school systems, and diagnostic tools to help with school redesign efforts.
+EDP A+ participants are supported through ongoing access to NISL’s online portal, with access to the Executive Development Program curriculum, research on effective schools and school systems, and diagnostic tools to help with school redesign efforts.
 The app also supports collaboration and peer-to-peer support, including conferencing for interactive engagement during the implementation assistance and easy connection with cohort members and the wider EDP community.

 Courses are being developed under three topic areas aligned with the NISL Wheel: High-Performance Organization and Management (HPOM), High-Quality Aligned Instructional Systems (AIS), and High-Quality Teachers and Teaching (HQTT).
 Participants may build their expertise within and across these core areas.